Thompson language: Phonology

 Nlaka'pamuctsin is a consonant-heavy language.
 The consonants can be divided into two subgroups: obstruents, which restrict airflow, and sonorants or resonants, which do not.
 The sonorants are often syllabic consonants, which can form syllables on their own without vowels.

 Consonants

 Vowels

 Stress is used with an acute accent; á.

+Writing Systems

+One of the writing systems used for Nlaka'pamuctsin uses the North American Phonetic Alphabet (NAPA) writing system.

+The above consonant chart is based off the one found in "The Thompson Language" by Laurence C. Thompson & M. Terry Thompson.

 Morphology and syntax

 Researchers working in the Generative tradition have speculated that Salishan languages lack lexical categories such as nouns and verbs.
 Evidence for such an absence of contrast between parts of speech in Nlaka'pamuctsin come from a lack of clear morphological markers (e.g. morphemes) that differentiate nouns and verbs.
 Instead, generative linguists discuss morphology and syntax in Salishan based on a framework of predicates and particles.
 However, more contemporary work suggests a changing understanding of Salishan grammar.
 Some Salishanists believe that functional categories are not prescriptive of lexical categories.
 Work in Functional linguistics suggests that other factors beyond morphological evidence code lexical categories in languages.
 In Salishan, the distinction would be less overt than in some other languages.